Gdebortoli/time-flies-wds3/README.md

 # Create a Work Day Scheduler using Third-Party APIs

-## Using the Work Day Scheduler Starter Code, indivudually implement the following USER story:
+## Description

+Simple calendar application that allows the user to save events for each hour of the work-day.
+This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.

+USER story:

 * AS AN employee with a busy schedule I WANT to add important events to a daily planner SO THAT I can manage my time effectively